NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   .. [#] If HeatPumpSizingMethodology is 'ACCA', autosized heat pumps have their nominal capacity sized per ACCA Manual J/S based on cooling design loads, with some oversizing allowances for larger heating design loads.
          If HeatPumpSizingMethodology is 'HERS', autosized heat pumps have their nominal capacity sized equal to the larger of heating/cooling design loads.
          If HeatPumpSizingMethodology is 'MaxLoad', autosized heat pumps have their nominal capacity sized based on the larger of heating/cooling design loads, while taking into account the heat pump's reduced capacity at the design temperature.
-  .. [#] If ExistingDuctworkRestriction is true, user-specified airflow rates HeatingAirflowCFM and CoolingAirflowCFM must be provided.
-         An efficiency adjustment is made to the blower fan W/cfm.
-         The smaller of user-specified airflow rates and design load will be used.

 If any HVAC equipment is being autosized (i.e., capacities are not provided), additional inputs for ACCA Manual J can be entered in ``/HPXML/Building/BuildingDetails/BuildingSummary/extension/HVACSizingControl/ManualJInputs``.